-A TGA-issued Conformity Assessment (CA) Certificate is required for all Class 4 and Class 4 inhouse IVDs before they can be included in the ARTG.
+- Application for a TGA-issued Conformity Assessment (CA) Certificate for Class 4 and Class 4 inhouse IVDs before they can be included in the ARTG. - Apply directly for an ARTG inclusion using conformity assessment certificate from Comparable Overseas Regulator.

 As prescribed in Regulation 3.6A, the conformity assessment procedures that must be applied to Class 4 and Class 4 in-house IVDs are either: